0xdps/folioport/CONTRIBUTING.md

-# Contributing to DevFolio
+# Contributing to FolioPort

-First off, thank you for considering contributing to DevFolio!
-It's people like you that make DevFolio such a great tool.
+First off, thank you for considering contributing to FolioPort!
+It's people like you that make FolioPort such a great tool.

 ## Code of Conduct